Kitware/dive/docs/Annotation-QuickStart.md

 ### Polygon Editing

 1. In edit mode for a polygon you can select any large circle to move it.
-This will move the point to a new posittion and recalculate the bounding box.
+This will move the point to a new position and recalculate the bounding box.
 1. The smaller circles allow you you to create new points which can be used to adjust the polygon and make it appear smoother.
 1. A single click on a point will select a point which can then be deleted by using the delete button
     1. ![Delete Point](images/EditBar/deletePointMenu.png)